ZoeyZheng0/ZoeyZheng0.github.io/_pages/about.md

 ---
 Hi there 👋 My name is __Wanrong (Zoey) Zheng__ [\[CV\]](https://ZoeyZheng0.github.io/files/ZoeyZheng_USC_CS.pdf).

-I am a Ph.D. student in Computer Science at the University of Southern Califonia, advised by Prof. [Laurent Itti](http://ilab.usc.edu/itti/).
+I am a CS Ph.D. student in Computer Science at the University of Southern Califonia, advised by Prof. [Laurent Itti](http://ilab.usc.edu/itti/).
 Previously, I have the privilege of working with Prof. [Ram Nevatia](https://sites.usc.edu/iris-cvlab/professor-ram-nevatia/).
-Before USC, I was working in [SenseTime](https://www.sensetime.com/en) as fulltime research engineer (2019-2021), advised by Dr. [Xiaoke Jiang](https://scholar.google.com/citations?user=aDf9fpkAAAAJ&hl=en) and Dr. [Yichao Wu](https://scholar.google.com/citations?user=20Its9kAAAAJ&hl=en).
+I also spent my time working in [SenseTime](https://www.sensetime.com/en) as fulltime research engineer (2019-2021).

 My research interests lie in computer vision and deep learning, especially include Data-centric and Human-centric AI.
 My long-term research goal is to build a data-driven AI system that: (1) recognizes and represents scenes effectively, (2) is adaptive to multi-modalities (vision, language, spatial information, etc.), (3) can be reconstructed, understood, and corrected by humans.